-Mesh generation is one of the most important tasks in the CFD/FEA-based design optimization process.
-The quality of a mesh directly affects the accuracy and convergence rate of CFD/FEA simulations.
-Our proprietary automatic elliptic mesh generators can quickly generate 2D or 3D multi-block structured high-quality grids (in terms of orthogonality angle, expansion factor, and aspect ratio) featured with boundary orthogonality, local clustering around bodies, and complete continuity at block-to-block interfaces.
-Such grids especially allow for the accurate CFD prediction of complex flow in the boundary layers adjacent to the wall surfaces.
+Our proprietary automatic elliptic mesh generators can quickly generate high-quality 3D multi-block structured grids featured with boundary orthogonality and local clustering around bodies.
+Such grids guarantee the accurate CFD prediction of complex flow in the boundary layers adjacent to the wall surfaces.

-Our proprietary 3D direct and inverse design tools with parameterized mathematical geometry models, for instance, can quickly create or compute the shapes of impeller and stator blades, and other components of a turbo-machine.
-The designed models can be exported directly to our automatic mesh generators to generate the CFD/FEA mesh.
-This
+Our proprietary 3D direct and inverse design tools with parameterized mathematical geometry models can quickly create or compute the shapes of impeller and stator blades, and other components of a turbo-machine.